DoD-Platform-One/bigbang/README.md

 #### Testing Big Bang With Your CI Contributions

-To test Big Bang against any pipeline contributions you've made, you can simply configure the `.gitlab-ci.yml` as shown below:
+To test Big Bang against any pipeline contributions you've made, navigate to the Package Pipeline Validations project repository.
+Detailed instructions for testing a bb pipeline change are in https://repo1.dso.mil/big-bang/pipeline-templates/package-validation/-/blob/master/README.md

+You can test package pipelines by changing your package git project remote origin to Package Pipeline Validations.
+Push your package git project to a new branch in Package Pipeline Validations.
+Then create a .gitlab-ci.yml as shown below:

 ```yaml
 include: